purdue-tracelab/go1_cpp_cmake/README.md

 # Close the terminal and open a new terminal
 sudo whoami  # should return "root"
 ```
 This should ensure that you can run all the commands with administrator access from now on.
-Note that you'll have to enter your VM password each time you use a `sudo` command in a new terminal for the first time.
+Note that you'll have to enter your user password each time you use a `sudo` command in a new terminal for the first time.

-## Step 1: Install MuJoCo (version 3.2.7, the latest version at the moment)
+## Step 1: Install MuJoCo 3.2.7

 1. Download MuJoCo 3.2.7 from the [official MuJoCo website](https://mujoco.org/) by hitting the **Download** tab.
 2. Create a file directory for MuJoCo and extract the tar ball contents into it